ProjectHopper/D-BasicGraphics/04-BloodTrials.md

 ------------------------------------------------------------------------------------------------------------------------

-### Testing Normality - Question 1 (4 Marks)
+### Question 7 (4 Marks)
 Consider the following datasets A and B. The values for each data set are found in the specified data sets.
 	Variable	Data Set
 1	A		X101
 2	B		X102

 Answer the following questions.

-1)	Use a graphical procedure was carried out to determine whether or not the data set A is normally distributed.
+1. Use a graphical procedure was carried out to determine whether or not the data set A is normally distributed.
 Sketch your output.
 [1 Mark]

-2)	Use a graphical procedure was carried out to determine whether or not the data set B is normally distributed.
+2. Use a graphical procedure was carried out to determine whether or not the data set B is normally distributed.
 Sketch your output.
 [1 Mark]

-3)	Perform a formal hypothesis test for testing the normality of data set A.  State your null and alternative hypothesis.
+3. Perform a formal hypothesis test for testing the normality of data set A.  State your null and alternative hypothesis.
 [1 Mark]

-4)	Perform a formal hypothesis test for testing the normality of data set B.  State your null and alternative hypothesis.
+4 .Perform a formal hypothesis test for testing the normality of data set B.  State your null and alternative hypothesis.
 [1 Mark]

 ------------------------------------------------------------------------------------------------------------------------

-### Testing Equality of Variance - Question 2 (3 Marks)
+### Testing Equality of Variance - Question 8 (3 Marks)

 Consider the three following data sets X, Y and Z.